BitWhatElse/FamilyApp/README.md

 # FamilyApp
-Blazor App form managing some family tasks
+Blazor App to managing some family tasks